 Respondents’ familiarity with social innovation and scientific domains

-SI is a relatively little-known concept among the survey respondents, as described above.
-The question is, though, whether there is a difference between scientific domains when it comes to the familiar of researchers with the concept of SI.
+SI is a relatively little-known concept among most of the survey respondents as described above.
+The question is, though, whether there is a difference between scientific domains when it comes to the familiarity of researchers with the concept of SI.

-According to distribution of participants over those domains, each represents roughly one third of the overall number of participants (cf. Table 2).
-However, as Figure 4 and Table 5 show, the share of researchers from the Humanities and Social Sciences increases with each higher degree of familiarity with SI while the share of the other two domains dwindles in comparison.
+The distribution of participants across the three domains is balanced, each represents roughly one third of the overall number of participants (cf. Table 2).
+As Figure 4 and Table 5 show, the share of researchers from the Humanities and Social Sciences increases with each higher degree of familiarity with SI while the share of the other two domains dwindles in comparison.

-This observation corresponds with our expectations and will further be examined in section 4.1.2 (pp. 26) of the chapter on hypotheses.
+This observation corresponds with our expectations and will further be examined in the hypothesis chapter in section 4.1.2 (pp. 26) of the chapter on hypotheses.